 After reading about them and their requirements, I have decided to apply.
 One of their requirements was 10,000+ Monthly Pageviews and when I checked mine, I was surprised that I already have met their requirements.

 And in just a few hours, I received an email saying that I got approved (never thought that it’s going to be that fast).
 Anyway, I’m gonna skip talking bout Ezoic for now and I will stay on topic.
-I will write about Ezoic soon and I’ll link it here.
+Feel free to read my review about Ezoic if you want to learn more about it.

 Here is a screenshot of my 2020 Pageviews: